aryaadinulfadlan/go-social-api/README.md

 $ docker-compose up --build
 ```

-**4. Once the app is successfully built, run the database migration:**
+**4. Once the app is successfully built and running, run the database migration:**

 ```bash
 $ docker-compose run --rm migrate